CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 {{< /expand >}}

-## Export a Topology via API
+## Export a Topology through the API

-Existing simulations can be exported into a JSON representation via API.
+You can export existing simulations into a JSON representation using the API.
 Refer to the [API documentation](https://air.nvidia.com/api/#/v2/v2_simulations_export_retrieve) for additional schema details.

 {{< expand "Export Instructions" >}}